 The facility is gorgeous, the people friendly, and they are very good at giving educational instruction.
 My son attended camp, and loved it.
 Now he begs for his own horse!

-I have always been inclined to teach, but started myself on the official path when I was 15 years old.
-I taught a small group of girl scouts the basics of horsemanship from the ground and under saddle.
-My 7th grade yearbook states that when I grow up, I want to own a horse farm, and teach people the art of horsemanship - a dream fulfilled....
+Anne Winograd, Owner of West Coast Morgans, has always been inclined to teach, but started on the official path when she was 15 years old.
+She taught a small group of girl scouts the basics of horsemanship from the ground and under saddle.
+Her 7th grade yearbook states that "when I grow up, I want to own a horse farm, and teach people the art of horsemanship" - West Coast Morgans is a dream fulfilled....

-The average age of our students is 8-10, but we have many adults also riding - and all from a variety of l.
+Our lessons are geared for children 6 years and above, but we have many adults also riding.
 Since we can teach all seats from english to western to driving, people of all ages and abilities can learn and become proficient in whatever they enjoy most.
 Because we start all riders with a private lesson, we can then guage whether they come with certain proficiency, or need all of the building blocks.
-We love all of our students, as their thirst for knowledge keeps us fresh and makes the lesson fun for us all!
+We enjoy teaching with each of our students, as their thirst for knowledge keeps us fresh and makes the lesson fun for us all!

 Go to the farm, watch lessons, speak with other parents or clients - ASK QUESTIONS.
 Ask the trainer/staff what activities are included in the lesson (for example, grooming).
 Ask the trainer/staff if the business is properly insured - all riding programs should have liabilty insurance.
 If there is any hesitation, or negative "gut instinct," go somewhere else.
 There are many horses in the world, but you only have one life, or the life of your child.
 Be a good consumer and check out the details of how well the facility is maintained, and don't make an emotional decision.
 If the place offers quality instruction, the happy feelings will be there.